aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 Output:
 My age is 20

-Looking at the example,the ifPresent method uses a lambda expression.
-It accepts a Consumer Function.
+Looking at the example,the ifPresent method uses a lambda expression to represent a Consumer Function.
 If you remember from the last module, a Consumer accepts 1 input and returns void.
 By using _ifPresent_, it removes the need for the boilerplate "if(age != null)" check.

 ## Introduction: Getting Optional Values
 The Optional class provides a _get_ method to get the value in the Optional.
 It also provides 3 orElse type methods to help in cases where a value is not present in the Optional.
 They are: